paul-c-hartman/paul-c-hartman.github.io/_posts/2024-12-08-bamboo-craft.markdown

 - you should now see the pack on the home page (and the library page); click on it to find the play button: <br /><br />
   ![modrinth profile, showing "play" button](/assets/images/bamboo-craft/modrinth-profile-play-button.png) <br /><br />

 to build your own, you'll need to make sure that your pack includes [modflared](https://modrinth.com/mod/modflared) (also linked above) and [fabric api](https://modrinth.com/mod/fabric-api) to be able to connect.
+The server is currently running Minecraft version ~~1.21.3~~ 1.21.4.

 ## playing the game
 once you've got your game running, head over to the multiplayer menu and put in `mc.celibatebamboo.uk`. don't laugh too much about the domain--it was cheap. when you connect, you may see a message flash on the screen about "opening a cloudflare tunnel" or something similar--if you don't see that and it times out, chances are you don't have the mod installed correctly.